 Hausa (picture 5) and pardine genets hunt at night as does African

-civet, and the forest is one of only 3 in The Gambia that has two-spotted palm
+civet, and the forest is one of only 3 in The Gambia that has

-mangroves.
+in the mangroves.
 Sun squirrels are common throughout and easy

 Picture 5: Hausa genet (courtesy of University of Cumbria)